Spidey2897/WasteWise/README.md

 ## 👥 Credits

 - Project Name: WasteWise
-- Designed and built by: [Your Name or Team Name Here]
+- Designed and built by: Brian Walter and Team Old School
 - Inspired by: The need for better sustainable waste management

 ---